 What we offer

-- Adult Recreation Program serves participants ages 18 and older with a variety of enrichment activities including bowling, fitness, chorus, ceramics, hip hop dance, yoga and Special Olympic sports.
+Recreation for ages 16 and older offers a variety of enrichment activities including bowling, fitness, chorus, ceramics, hip hop dance, yoga and Special Olympic sports.
 Programming is designed to help individuals reach their personal goals, improve health and wellness, and create opportunities for socialization.
-Adult Recreation helps aging or working families seeking respite for their adult children who live at home and individuals who live semi-independently who can feel isolated outside of their work or habilitation programs.
-Other participants may include adults from group residences who seek opportunities for fulfillment or to address annual progress goals.
-Additionally, such programming supports transition-age youth (18-21) in adult service settings.
+Recreation helps aging or working families seeking respite for their adult children who live at home and individuals who live semi-independently who can feel isolated outside of their work or day habilitation programs.

-- Caregiver Trainings are free monthly presentations on topics of interest to families who have a loved one with a disability.
-These trainings are a critical source of information that support families making informed decisions about their child’s life, adopting best practice care giving and provide a networking forum for families managing similar circumstances.
+Caregiver Trainings are free presentations on topics of interest to families who have a loved one with a disability.
+These trainings are an important source of information that support families in making informed decisions about their child’s life, adopting best practice care giving and provide a networking forum for families managing similar circumstances.